(The) Bab. Founder of Baha'i,

 Again the word of the LORD came to me:

-“Son of man, say to the land, ‘You are a land that has had
+“Son of man, say to the land, ‘You are a land that has had no rain

-people, take treasures and precious things and make many widows within
+and precious things and make many widows within her.
+Her priests do violence

-her.
-Her priests do violence to my law and profane my holy things; they
+to my law and profane my holy things; they do not distinguish between the holy

-do not distinguish between the holy and the common; they teach that there
+and the common; they teach that there is no difference between the unclean and

-eyes to the keeping of my Sabbaths, so that I am profaned among them.
+the clean; and they shut their eyes to the keeping of my Sabbaths, so that I

-Her officials within her are like wolves tearing their prey; they shed
+am profaned among them.
+Her officials within her are like wolves tearing their

-deeds for them by false visions and lying divinations.
+these deeds for them by false visions and lying divinations.
 They say, ‘This

 is what the Sovereign LORD says ’—when the LORD has not spoken.

-The people of the land practice extortion and commit robbery; they oppress
+The people of the land practice extortion and commit robbery; they oppress the

-me in the gap on behalf of the land so I would not have to destroy it,
+gap on behalf of the land so I would not have to destroy it, but I found none.

-but I found none.
-So I will pour out my wrath on them and consume them
+So I will pour out my wrath on them and consume them with my fiery anger, bringing

-with my fiery anger, bringing down on their own heads all they have done,
+down on their own heads all they have done, declares the Sovereign LORD.”

 Beyond Tolerable Recovery.
+See the

 Bibles For New Zealand.